Demand Management for Peak to Average Ratio Minimization via Intraday Block Pricing: Introduction

 The IBP scheme encourages consumers to manage their demand within each time-slot, aiming to distribute the demand throughout the day.
-The price design enables the minimization of the PAR of the power grid and simultaneously \com{ensures} economic benefit for \ak{the} consumers and revenue adequacy for the utility company.
+The price design enables the minimization of the PAR of the power grid and simultaneously ensures economic benefit for the consumers and revenue adequacy for the utility company.
 Since the prices directly depend on the demand at that time, the IBP scheme prevents the concentration of loads at some particular time period.
-An important advantage of the IBP scheme is its simplicity, since its design enables price predictability, making it easy for consumers and policymakers to implement.
+An important advantage of the IBP scheme is {that it provides a simple pricing structure, which can be easily understood by the consumers.
+This is in contrast with more complex schemes, which require active price tracking to enable dynamic demand response, that might be perceived as a highly complex engagement by residential consumers.
+On the other hand, predictable price structures, such as those in the ToU, IBP and IBR schemes, reduce the required engagement from consumers {due to the simplicity of their perception.} }

+{Additionally, under the proposed IBP scheme, individual consumers are charged with higher electricity prices per consumption unit when their demand exceeds a given threshold and lower prices otherwise.
+This promotes a sense of fairness and social equity, since higher prices are paid by consumers with higher demand than those with lower consumption, such as low income families (see \cite{li20121} and also the case study considered in preliminary work \cite{cortez2021}).}

-\com{For the implementation of the IBP scheme, we propose an optimization-based approach that investigates, from the point of view of a regulated utility company, how the parameters of the IBP scheme should be efficiently designed in a residential market.} To accommodate \ak{the} consumers behaviour in our approach, an estimate of the demand response is integrated \com{into} the design of the IBP prices.
-The hierarchical relationship between the design of the IBP prices (leader) and the demand response of residential consumers (followers) is modeled as a bilevel optimization problem. \ak{To solve this problem, it is converted into an equivalent single-level Mathematical Program with Equilibrium Constraints (MPEC).
+For the implementation of the IBP scheme, we propose an optimization-based approach that investigates, from the point of view of a regulated utility company, how the parameters of the IBP scheme should be efficiently designed in a residential market.
+To accommodate the consumers behaviour in our approach, an estimate of the demand response is integrated into the design of the IBP prices. {By adopting this method, consumers do not need to disclose any real-time information and hence their habits cannot be accurately inferred, ensuring that their privacy is preserved.}

+The hierarchical relationship between the design of the IBP prices (leader) and the demand response of residential consumers (followers) is modeled as a bilevel optimization problem.
+To solve this problem, it is converted into an equivalent single-level Mathematical Program with Equilibrium Constraints (MPEC).
 The resulting MPEC is non-convex and includes nonlinear constraints.
-Hence, to obtain a solution, it is relaxed into a Mixed Integer Linear Program (MILP).} Finally, a lower bound to the bilevel optimization problem is obtained \com{to} evaluate the \com{conservativeness} of the solution resulting from the MILP problem.
+Hence, to obtain a solution, it is relaxed into a Mixed Integer Linear Program (MILP).
+Finally, a lower bound to the bilevel optimization problem is obtained to evaluate the conservativeness of the solution resulting from the MILP problem.